 Your relative or friend may seem to be in pain.
 They may be restless, grimacing (screwing up their face) or moving as if they’re in distress.
 They may sweat and have a fast heartbeat and breathing rate.
 If this happens, the dose of their painkillers may need to be increased.
 Let their doctor or specialist nurse know so they can advise you about this.
 They can also check for other causes of these changes, such as an infection.

-Your relative or friend may develop breathing changes.
-For example, their breathing may become noisy due to fluid collecting in the breathing passages.
+Your relative or friend’s breathing may change.
+For example, their breathing may become noisy because of fluid collecting in the breathing passages.
 Although this can be distressing for relatives and friends, the person won’t usually seem distressed themselves.
-Their doctor or specialist nurse will be able to give medicines to help.
+Their doctor or specialist nurse will be able to give medicines which may help.

 Restless moving, agitation, confusion, shouting, twitching or jerking of the body

 Sometimes people have symptoms of restlessness, agitation, confusion, shouting or twitching.
-This is often known as terminal restlessness.
-These symptoms can be caused by pain, constipation, infection, side effects of medicines, or a build-up of waste chemicals (toxins) in the blood.
+This is often called terminal restlessness.
+These symptoms can be caused by pain, constipation, difficulty passing urine, infection, side effects of medicines, or a build-up of waste chemicals (toxins) in the blood.
 Some people become restless because of emotional distress, a fear of dying or a fear of losing control.
 In this situation, they may get comfort from a close friend, trusted health professional or a spiritual or religious leader.

-Terminal restlessness can often be well controlled with medicines such as sedatives that can be given by injection or a syringe driver.
+Terminal restlessness can often be well controlled with medicines such as sedatives.
+These can be given by injection or a syringe driver.

 Sometimes urine can’t drain out of the bladder, and so the person cannot pass urine.
-This causes severe abdominal pain, and their tummy (abdomen) will feel very hard and bloated.
+This causes severe tummy (abdominal) pain, and their tummy will feel very hard and bloated.
 If this happens, it’s important to contact your doctor or nurse and ask them to come urgently.
 They can put a catheter into the bladder to drain the urine and relieve the pain.